 Most communication problems inside organizations are not caused by people who do not care.
 Leaders who never establish clear norms are the more common culprit.
 When people do not know what channel to use, how decisions get made, who owns what, or what done looks like, they fill in the blanks themselves.
 Every person fills them in differently.
 That is where the friction starts.

-Add remote and hybrid work, multi-generational teams with different communication preferences, and the pace of change most organizations are running at right now, and you have a recipe for chronic misalignment that drags on performance without anyone being able to pinpoint exactly why.
+Add remote and hybrid work, multi-generational teams with different communication preferences, and the pace of change most organizations are running at right now, and you have a recipe for chronic misalignment.
+It drags on performance without anyone being able to pinpoint exactly why.

 6 Ways to Improve Team Communication at Work